 Spent batteries are usually treated with extreme heat (over 500 ° C) to melt precious metals, which emit dangerous toxic gases.
 Alternative approaches are being studied that use strong acid solutions or weaker acid solutions with hydrogen peroxide to extract the metals.
 However, these battery recycling solutions still produce secondary pollutants that pose health and safety risks.

 Professor Madhavi Srinivasan he is co-director of the NTU Singapore-CEA Alliance for Research in Circular Economy (NTU SCARCE) laboratory.

-Professor Dalton Tay of the NTU School of Materials Science and Engineering and School of Biological Sciences said: “In Singapore, a country with scarce resources, this urban mining process to extract precious metals from all types of waste electronics becomes very important.
-With this method, we not only address the problem of resource depletion by keeping these precious metals in use as much as possible, but also the problem of electronic waste and the accumulation of food waste, both of which are a growing global crisis. "
+Professor Dalton Tay of the NTU School of Materials Science and Engineering and School of Biological Sciences said: "In Singapore, a country with scarce resources, this urban mining process to extract precious metals from all kinds of waste electronics becomes very important.
+With this method , not only are we addressing the problem of resource depletion by keeping these precious metals in use as much as possible, but also the problem of electronic waste and the accumulation of food waste, both of which are a growing global crisis. "

 A sustainable low-cost approach

 With the recycling of battery waste generating harmful pollutants, hydrometallurgy, which uses water as a solvent for extraction, is increasingly being explored as a possible alternative.

 This process involves first shredding and crushing the car's battery performance used to form a shattered material called a black mass.
 The researchers then extract precious metals from the black mass by dissolving them in a mixture of strong acids or weak acids plus other chemicals such as hydrogen peroxide, before precipitating the metals.

 Although greener than conventional methods, the use of such strong chemicals on an industrial scale could generate a substantial amount of secondary pollutants, posing significant safety and health risks.